 The birthplace of impressionism, Normandy has already hosted two Normandy Impressionist Festivals.
 Rouen and the Seine valley share a strong history with the Impressionist masters such as Claude Monet, Camille Pissarro and Alfred Sisley, but also a very influential movement in the artistic world: the École de Rouen.

 Temporary exhibitions, shows, dance-halls, recitals, concerts and conferences enliven the towns and sites in the area.
 The general theme of the festivities is different each year.
-The 2016 Festival will have a theme of portraits.
+The 2020 festival was held from July 4 to November 15 with the theme “Day to day color”.
+See you in 2024 for the 5th edition of the event!

 Along with the Armada, the Normandy Impressionist Festival is an essential event for the people of Rouen, Normandy and tourists to the Rouen area.